-To be eligible for the Special Education for Teachers (Learning and Behavior Specialist 1) licensure program, students must hold a bachelor’s degree from an accredited college or university and a valid Illinois teaching license.
+To be eligible for the Special Education for Teachers (Learning Behavior Specialist 1) licensure program, students must hold a bachelor’s degree from an accredited college or university and a valid Illinois Professional Educator License (PEL).

 To apply, please submit the following materials to the Office of Graduate Admission:

 - A completed College of Education graduate application